Pakistan Resolution 1940

 Nationality

 If nationalism is the dynamic expression of the desire to live together as a free people in the future.
 Nationality is a prior condition for such desire.
 It is a non-political concept and can exist even under foreign domination.
-It is psychological quality conveying an ethical and cultural conception as well.
-According to Lord Bryce " The sentiment of nationality is that feeling or group of feelings which makes an aggregate of men conscious of ties not being wholly either political or religious which unites then is a community which is either actually or potentially a nation.
+It is a psychological quality conveying an ethical and cultural conception as well.
+According to Lord Bryce, " The sentiment of nationality is that feeling or group of feelings which makes an aggregate of men conscious of ties not being wholly either political or religious which unites then is a community which is either actually or potentially a nation.

 A.E Zimmern observed " Nationality like religion is subjective psychological a condition of mind a spiritual possession a way of feeling thinking and living.